-Data coverage can also be rather questionable, with coverage not speeds, being the main issue.
-Speeds are as fast as they are in the Pixel XL but the main issue is that the iPhone often switches between 3G and LTE and data is often unusable when on the former network.
-Based on limited testing, the iPhone has approximately 30-40% poorer coverage on the iPhone compared to other devices we’ve tested and data speeds are, on average, around 30% slower than Project Fi on the Google Pixel.
+Data coverage can also be rather questionable.
+Speeds are as fast as they are in the Pixel XL, but the main issue is that the iPhone often switches between 3G and LTE, and data is often unusable when on the former network.
+Based on limited testing, the iPhone has approximately 30-40 percent poorer coverage on the iPhone compared to other devices we’ve tested and data speeds are, on average, around 30 percent slower than Project Fi on the Google Pixel.

 Project Fi in the Samsung Galaxy S8 and OnePlus 5

-In the Samsung Galaxy S8, Project Fi performs much better with coverage, call quality and data speeds all vastly improved over the iPhone.
+In the Samsung Galaxy S8, Project Fi performs much better than the iPhone with coverage, call quality, and data speeds.
 Considering that all of these devices in question have full LTE band support for T-Mobile, it’s likely that this is related to carrier configuration, which could be an issue as Project Fi doesn’t support the iOS platform.
 On Android phones, APNs are automatically set and the device seems to connect to, and hold on to, LTE signal much longer in the same place than when using the iPhone.

 It’s not all perfect however, as using Project Fi in another Android phone has its own challenges, specifically around visual voicemail and integration with hangouts.
 The former is the same as with the iPhone, in that visual voicemail doesn’t work but at least the phone seems to activate the voicemail forwarding feature properly.
 The carrier is also often listed as T-Mobile rather than Project Fi, although this depends on the Android phone in question.